PostgREST/postgrest-docs/docs/how-tos/create-soap-endpoint.rst

       </soapenv:Body>
     </soapenv:Envelope>

-Unforunately the ``Accept: text/xml`` header is currently mandatory concerning PostgREST, otherwise it will respond with a ``Content-Type: application/json`` header and enclose the response with quotes.
+Unfortunately the ``Accept: text/xml`` header is currently mandatory concerning PostgREST, otherwise it will respond with a ``Content-Type: application/json`` header and enclose the response with quotes.
 (You can check the returned headers by adding ``-v`` to the curl call.)